acode/FunctionScript/README.md

 A fully-compliant FunctionScript gateway (that just uses local function resources) is available with this package, simply clone it and run `npm test` or look at the `/tests` folder for more information.
+And a simple demo in the [example](./example) directory.

 The FunctionScript specification is used as the platform specification for [Standard Library](https://stdlib.com), and is available for local use with the